 The Brief

 PROXX is a modern reimagining of Minesweeper, built in collaboration with Google Chrome Labs and launched at Google I/O 2019.
-The brief was deceptively simple: build a game that plays well on every web-capable device in the world - from a high-end desktop running the latest Chrome to a feature phone with a basic browser and a hardware d-pad.
+The brief was deceptively simple: build a game that plays well on every web-capable device on the planet, from a high-end desktop running the latest Chrome to a feature phone with a basic browser and a hardware d-pad.
+The mechanics were a solved problem; the real challenge was the performance constraint, delivering a smooth, responsive game while assuming nothing about device capability, screen size or input method.

 Our Approach